Ten common signs of dementia

 Dementia is not part of natural ageing.
 It is important to distinguish between getting older and having a dementia.

-- you need help sometimes to set a microwave or record a television show
+- needing help sometimes to set a microwave or record a television show

-- you feel despondent sometimes or don’t like changing a long-term routine
+- you don’t like changes to your routine

 - your eyesight changes and you become long-sighted or develop cataracts